 - Three of the five monitored basins scored very poor for pesticides in the 2018 Report Card, confirming an on-going pesticide issue in the Mackay-Whitsunday-Isaac Region.

 - For the third year running, super saturated concentrations of dissolved oxygen (DO) and high levels of chlorophyll-a were observed in the Carmila Creek estuary.
 Further research is needed to understand the drivers behind these conditions and the ecological processes occurring in this system.

-The 2018 technical documents for environmental and human dimension indicators are also available to view:
+The 2018 technical reports for environmental and human dimension indicators are also available to view: